 Improved engraftment enables oncology research

 In mice many xenografts show low, non-existent or inconsistent engraftment efficiency.
 Engraftment efficiencies in 5-20% range are quite common; making it challenging or impossible to generate a cohort of animals with similar tumor sizes for an efficacy study.
-The OncoRat SRG has demonstrated improved take rates and kinetics enabling effective in vivo studies using tumor models not previously feasible.
+The OncoRat has demonstrated improved take rates and kinetics enabling effective in vivo studies using tumor models not previously feasible.

 Get to efficacy studies & data faster

 OncoRat grows ~10x larger tumors and produces larger samples for analysis.
 As such, patient derived xenograft (PDX) material may be expanded faster, getting to efficacy studies in fewer passages and a shorter amount of time in OncoRat.

 SRG rats demonstrate robust immune-system humanization with peripheral blood mononuclear cells.
 Humanized SRG rats may have advantages in immuno-oncology, especially for tumor models with low take-rates in mice.

 Human PBMCs were collected and injected into SRG rats for engraftment.
 By 4 weeks post-transplant, recipients had an average of 29% circulating human CD45+ cells.
 As of 10 weeks post-transplant, recipients have up to 46% human CD45+ cells and remain healthy.